cgwire/zou/docs/development.md

 ## Tests

-To run unit tests we recommend to use another database.
+To run unit tests, we recommend using another database.

-### Create testing database
+### Create a testing database

-In the CLI of the hosting the PostgreSQL DB execute the following:
+In the CLI of the hosting, the PostgreSQL DB executes the following:
 *If Docker, connect with: `docker exec -it postgres bash`*

 ```